Educado-App/resources/ERRORS.md

 - **E1105** No lectures found.
 - **E1106** Lecture not found.

-## E12  Institutinal Onboarding Errors
+## E12  Institutional Onboarding Errors
 - **E1201** Could not upload Institution
 - **E1202** This Institution already exists
 - **E1203** This Email Domain already exists as part of another Institution